TylerNoblett/fastai-cnn-camera-app/README.md

 After the picture is taken, it's sent to a fast.ai CNN model running on [render](render.com).
 The modified server will the return a classification of the image along with related content.

+There are a handful of prebuilt apps that allow a user to upload a photo ([this](https://github.com/npatta01/web-deep-learning-classifier) and [this](https://github.com/render-examples/fastai-v3)), but I couldn't find an app that allowed the user to skip the step of manually uploading it.

 I'd like to give a major shoutout to [@abenjamin765](https://github.com/abenjamin765) whose [tutorial/repo](https://github.com/abenjamin765/camera-app) was instrumental in creating this application.

 ## Demo